davismwhaley/pathology-uncertainty-auditor/README.md

 A "False Positive" leads to unnecessary chemotherapy and trauma.
 A "False Negative" leads to untreated cancer.
 By identifying the "Ambiguous Manifold," we can flag these specific cases for **molecular testing** rather than relying on visual inspection alone.

 ### For "Trustworthy AI"
 Most Medical AI gives a diagnosis with 99% confidence, even when it is wrong.
 This project demonstrates a **Data-Centric** approach.
-Instead of forcing a decision, our system acts as a "Second Opinion," alerting the pathologist: *"Warning: This image falls into Cluster 53.
+Instead of forcing a decision, this system acts as a "Second Opinion," alerting the pathologist: *"Warning: This image falls into Cluster 53.
 It looks Malignant, but mathematically resembles Benign tissue.
 Please verify."*

 *Below: The "Conflict Gallery."
 To the human eye, the benign and malignant samples in this cluster look nearly identical.*